Josh Fraser

-Joshua Fraser (born 5 January 1982) is a former professional Australian rules footballer who played for the Collingwood Football Club and the Gold Coast Suns in the Australian Football League (AFL).
+Joshua Fraser (born 5 January 1982) is an Australian rules football coach and former player who currently serves as the senior coach of the Carlton Football Club in the Australian Football League (AFL).
+He previously played professionally for the Collingwood Football Club and the Gold Coast Suns.

 Playing career

+Collingwood

 From Mansfield via Murray U18, Fraser was the number one pick in the 1999 National Draft, going to Collingwood.
-Fraser played 21 games in his first season.
-He won an AFL Rising Star nomination in his debut year.
-He played all 25 games in 2002, kicked 37 goals and played in the Grand Final team where he kicked three goals, following a three-goal haul in the Preliminary Final.
-In 2003 he had over 340 disposals in the season, 300 hit outs and kicked 20 goals.
+Fraser played 21 games in his first season, and won an AFL Rising Star nomination.
+He played all 25 games in 2002, kicked 37 goals and played in the Grand Final team, kicking three goals, following a three-goal haul in the Preliminary Final.
+In 2003, he tallied over 340 disposals, 300 hit-outs and 20 goals.

-Fraser played all 23 games in 2006, having 341 hit outs for the year, his best return.
-He kicked 16 goals, averaged more than 17 touches a game, more than 7 marks a game, and 15 hit outs.
-He finished fourth in the Copeland Trophy, along with Heath Shaw, only three votes behind the eventual winner Alan Didak.
+Fraser played all 23 games in 2006, having 341 hit-outs for the year, his best return.
+He kicked 16 goals and, per game, averaged more than 17 touches, more than seven marks, and 15 hit-outs.
+He finished fourth in the Copeland Trophy, along with Heath Shaw, only three votes behind the eventual winner, Alan Didak.

-In 2007, Josh Fraser did not miss a game until Round 20 against Melbourne, his second last game for the season.
+In 2007, Fraser did not miss a game until Round 20 against Melbourne, his second-last game for the season.
 He returned for the Elimination Final win against before withdrawing late against the next week, his last game for the season.

 In 2008, Fraser was named Scott Burns' vice-captain.

-In 2010, Fraser played nine games for the club, and he lost his first-choice ruckman position to new recruit Darren Jolly.
-He played his 200th game for Collingwood in the round 22 clash against Hawthorn.
+In 2010, Fraser played nine games for the club, and lost his first-choice ruckman position to the new recruit, Darren Jolly.
+Fraser played his 200th game for Collingwood in the round 22 clash against Hawthorn.

+Fraser played for Collingwood from 2000 until 2010, for a total of 200 games and 156 goals.

+Gold Coast Suns

-At the conclusion of the season, Fraser was picked up by Gold Coast, ending his tenure with Collingwood.
+At the conclusion of the 2010 season, Fraser was picked up by Gold Coast, ending his tenure with Collingwood.
 In Fraser's first season at the Suns he played 16 games, with an average of 14.8 disposals and 13.3 hit outs per game.
 His main role at the Suns was to support and develop the young, emerging ruckmen at the club.

 Fraser's AFL playing career ended when he resigned from the Gold Coast Suns on 29 August 2012.
-He played 18 games for the club.
+Fraser played for Gold Coast Suns from 2011 until 2012 where he played a total of 18 games and kicked 12 goals for the club.